 c.
 Project Design and Implementation.
 Applicants should detail how the project will operate throughout the funding period and describe the strategies that they will use to achieve the goals and objectives identified in the previous section.
-Applicants should describe how they will complete the deliverables stated in the Goals, Objectives, and Deliverables section on pages 11-12:
+Applicants should describe how they will complete the deliverables stated in the Goals, Objectives, and Deliverables section on page 11.
+OJJDP encourages applicants to select evidence-based practices for their programs.

-1. Provide mentoring services that are tailored to the needs of the identified atrisk and high-risk youth target population.
+1. Provide mentoring services that are tailored to the needs of the identified youth target population(s).